 Because security is paramount, strict user-entitlement reviews ensure that only authorized individuals maintain credentials and accessibility to the data stores.
 Mobility Security makes location-based access a thing of the past, dissolving commonplace limitations in other institutional storage options, like data warehouses, for instance.

-You’ve probably noticed how artificial intelligence (ai) services has gone from the stuff of science fiction to modern, every-day usage.
+You’ve probably noticed how artificial intelligence (ai) services have gone from the stuff of science fiction to modern, everyday usage.
 As developments in AI tech continue to surge and grow at a rapid-fire pace, more companies seek to adopt it in their practices.
-AI’s highly effective instrumentation is finding it’s way into everything from customer on-boarding to optimizing call center routines of customer service representatives.
+AI’s highly effective instrumentation is finding its way into everything from customer on-boarding to optimizing call center routines of customer service representatives.

 Most notably, AI is fueling the overwhelming need for businesses to adopt everything automation.
 The cost-saving benefits of automated work processes speak volumes.
 What’s more, consumer profiles are more easily understood and interpreted through the use of AI.

 Targeted marketing efforts are easier and closing a sale takes less time with predictive analytics.
 By understanding the core behavior of customers, user experiences can also be crafted and customized harmoniously.
 Those reluctant or slow to adapt may soon face a rude awakening as the popularity of AI-driven solutions is infiltrating virtually all aspects of business operations.

 Our ever-growing reliance on mobile app technologies is perhaps most evident in our daily routines.
 Mobile devices, like smartphones, tablets, laptops, and wearables, to name a few, take precedence in everything we do – especially in the workplace.
 Productivity tracking mobile apps help us prioritize, schedule, execute and repeat – on time and on schedule.